 From 2006-13, Campbell served as the Director of Coaching and ECNL Director for Maryland United FC, formerly Freestate Soccer Alliance.
-He was instrumental in helping lead the club to new heights and gaining national recognition in the youth soccer landscape.
-Players were represented in youth Regional and National Team programs and the boys’ and girls’ club teams have captured a total of seven State Cup championships in the last seven years.
+He was instrumental in helping lead the club to new heights and gaining national recognition and collegiate exposure in the youth soccer landscape.
+Players were represented in youth Regional and National Team programs and the boys’ and girls’ club teams have captured several prestigious tournaments and State Cup championships.
 The girls program is an inaugural member of the prestigious ECNL Elite Clubs National League.
-He currently coaches the Maryland United ECNL U13 Girls and serves as the club’s Associate Technical Director.
+He currently coaches in the Maryland United ECNL program and serves as the club’s Associate Technical Director.

 Campbell also coached boys’ youth soccer from 2003-2008, leading Bethesda-Freestate United to three USYSA Region 1 titles and three USYSA National Final Four appearances.

-Since 2000, he has also served as the Director of Total Soccer Training LLC, specializing in individual, group and team training clinics and camps, and is part of the US Club Soccer id2 program coaching staff, and US Soccer Training Centers
+Since 2000, he has also served as the Director of Total Soccer Training LLC, specializing in individual, group and team training clinics and camps, US Club Soccer id2 program coaching staff, and US Soccer Training Centers

 Campbell played 49 games as a midfielder with the Terps from 1992-96.
 He lettered on three teams that reached the NCAA Round of 16 in 1994,1995 and 1996.